Interdisciplinary Arts Approach to developing skills in Creativity, Cognition, Communication, and Culture

 Creativity: Opportunities for experiencing the benefits of art making and encouraging creative thought!

 As Abraham Maslow pointed out, creative expression is one of the most enlightening experiences we can have as humans.

 “If we change the way we look at things, things change.”
 Dr. Wayne Dryer

 Creative expression opportunities are designed to:

-- Promote an aesthetic awareness and appreciation of, and connection with the things in the world beyond the self (e.g. nature, others, stories, materials, aesthetic form).
+- Promote an aesthetic awareness and appreciation of, and connection with the things in the world beyond the self (e.g., nature, others, stories, materials, artistic form).